Skip to content

 Why Change Your BitLocker Settings?

-A stronger encryption code makes your data harder for others to crack.
+A stronger encryption code makes your data much harder for others to crack.
 If you work with very sensitive information, using 256-bit encryption gives you extra protection.

 What Happens When You Change These Settings?